iH8c0ff33/rancher-catalog/README.md

 # Rancher Community Catalog
+## _with changes for my home server_

-This catalog provides templates created by the community, and they are not maintained or supported by Rancher Labs.
+This catalog provides templates created by the community and modified by me (Daniele Monteleone <daniele@monteleone.ml>), and they are not maintained or supported by Rancher Labs.

 # License
+Copyright (c) 2017 Daniele Monteleone
 Copyright (c) 2014-2016 [Rancher Labs, Inc.](http://rancher.com)

 Licensed under the Apache License, Version 2.0 (the "License");